-The actual online format may change slightly from the QIF given in this Manual which is because of rendering it to the IT format.
+The actual online format may change slightly from the QIF given in this Manual, in order to bring compatibility with IT design.
 Observe this carefully while filling up.

 Criterion I - Curricular Aspects (150)

 Key Indicator - 1.1 Curriculum Design and Development (50)